mattsu2020/Wan2.2/README.md

 export PYTORCH_ENABLE_MPS_FALLBACK=1  # optional manual override
 ```

+##### Precision

+`generate.py` selects a default precision based on the detected device (fp16 on CUDA,
+fp32 on Apple's MPS backend).
+You can override this with the `--precision`
+argument:

+- `fp16`: lowest memory use and typically fastest.
+- `bf16`: similar memory to fp16 with a wider numeric range; requires hardware support.
+- `fp32`: highest memory use but most compatible.
+Required for some MPS operations;
+  the script automatically falls back to fp32 on MPS when needed.

+Choosing a lower precision reduces GPU memory consumption but may not be supported
+on all hardware.

 **Troubleshooting**

 - Ensure macOS 12.3 or later and the Xcode command-line tools are installed.